Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

 A further distinction between Eqs.~\eqref{eq:screened_time_dependent_W} and \eqref{eq:screened_deformation_potential} concerns the treatment of time dependence.
 Whereas the statically screened Coulomb interaction $W_s(t)$ accounts for time-dependent screening effects arising from evolving occupations, the deformation potential is assumed to be time independent.
 In principle, this time dependence could be included by evaluating the dielectric matrix at each time step using instantaneous time-dependent DFT states; however, we leave this extension for future work.

-The time-local electron–phonon self-energy is thus approximated by a time-dependent FM self-energy in the quasiparticle approximation, denoted $\Delta \Sigma^{\text{FM}}(t)$.
+The time-local electron-phonon self-energy is thus approximated by a time-dependent FM self-energy in the quasiparticle approximation, denoted $\Delta \Sigma^{\text{FM}}(t)$.
 This contribution corresponds to the sixth diagram in Fig.~\ref{fig:diagrams}(b).
-We also include the electron–phonon tadpole term, represented by the second diagram in Fig.~\ref{fig:diagrams}(b), which accounts for renormalizations induced by coherent atomic displacements.
-This term, denoted $\Delta \Sigma^{\text{AM}}(t)$, will be discussed in Sec.~\ref{subsec:Coherent atomic motion}.
+We also include the electron-phonon tadpole term, represented by the second diagram in Fig.~\ref{fig:diagrams}(b), which accounts for renormalizations induced by coherent atomic displacements.
+This term, denoted $\Delta \Sigma^{\text{AM}}(t)$, is discussed later..

-An additional time-local singular self-energy from electron–phonon interaction is the Debye–Waller term.
+An additional time-local singular self-energy from electron-phonon interaction is the Debye-Waller term.
 Although this term should, in principle, be included, we neglect it for practical reasons.